+Abstract:

+We assert that visual-numeric literacy, indeed all data literacy, must take as its starting point that the human relations and impacts currently produced and reproduced through data are unequal.
+Likewise, the majority of those who work with data are wealthy, white and male.
+To address these inequalities

+in the ecosystem, we introduce a starting point for teaching data visualization that is grounded in feminist theory, process and design principles.
+Through three case studies, we examine what feminism may have to offer data visualization literacy, with the ultimate goals of cultivating self-efficacy for women and underrepresented groups to work with data as well as creating learning spaces where, as Philip et al (2016) state, "groups influence, resist, and transform everyday and formal processes of power that impact their lives".

+Keywords: data literacy, feminism, community, inequality, the Arts

 By Catherine D'Ignazio and Rahul Bhargava

-catherine_dignazio@emerson.edu

-rahulb@media.mit.edu

-There is a growing body of literature arguing that working with data is a key modern skill (Gurstein, 2011; Letouzé et al. 2015; Wolff et al., 2016).
+There is a growing body of literature arguing that working with data is a key modern skill (Letouzé et al. 2015; Wolff et al., 2016).
 And yet, while highly valued as a precursor to evidence-driven insight, data is expensive – to collect, maintain and mobilize.
 Corporations, governments, and elite universities are the primary institutions which have the resources to undertake this work.
-Within those institutions, the great majority of those who work with data are wealthy, white and male (Neuhauser, 2015; Crawford, 2016), which has resulted in a growing literature around bias in data collection (ProPublica, 2017), algorithmic decision-making (O'Neil, 2016), and machine learning training sets (Buolamwini and Gebru, 2018).
+Within those institutions, the great majority of those who work with data are wealthy, white and male (Neuhauser, 2015), which has resulted in a growing literature around bias in data collection (ProPublica, 2017), algorithmic decision-making (O'Neil, 2016), and machine learning training sets (Buolamwini and Gebru, 2018).
 Acknowledging these two basic inequalities in the ecosystem – that data and skills to work with it are not evenly distributed – lays the groundwork for how educators can start to discuss data literacy more broadly.

 We assert that visual-numeric literacy, indeed all data literacy, must take as its starting point that the human relations and impacts currently produced and reproduced through data are unequal.
 Thus, educators are faced with a choice.
 They may either "integrate the younger generation into the logic of the present system" or teach learners how to "participate in the transformation of their world" (Freire, 1968, p.16) through data-driven inquiry.
-The vast majority of data science programs, data training, and data-focused tools, currently on offer choose the former – to support a status quo based on social exclusion.
+The vast majority of data science programs, trainings, and tools, choose the former – to support a status quo based on social exclusion.
 This choice may not be nefarious or intentional, but rather because alternatives may not be readily apparent.
 This chapter explores an emancipatory approach to data visualization literacy based in feminist scholarship and pedagogy, in an attempt to chart an alternate course.